Asymptotics for the Late Arrivals Problem: Abstract

 \section{Abstract}

 We study a discrete time queueing system where deterministic arrivals have i.i.d.\ exponential delays $\xi_{i}$.
-The standard deviation $\sigma$ of the delay is finite, but its value is much larger than the deterministic unit service time.
-We find the bivariate generating function for the system, and we solve the resulting boundary value problem in terms of a power series expansion in a parameter related to $\sigma^{-1}$.
-We also prove the analyticity of the generating function with respect to this parameter.
-The model, motivated by air and railway traffic, has been proposed by Kendall \cite{ken} and others many decades ago, but no solution has been found so far.
+The standard deviation $\sigma$ of the delay is finite, but much larger than the deterministic unit interarrival time.
+We describe the model as a bivariate Markov chain, we prove that it is ergodic and then we focus on the unique joint equilibrium distribution.
+We write a functional equation for the bivariate generating function, finding the solution of such equation on a subset of its set of definition.
+This solution allows us to prove that the equilibrium distribution of the Markov chain decays super-exponentially fast in the quarter plane.
+Finally, exploiting the latter result, we discuss the numerical computation of the stationary distribution, showing the effectiveness of a simple approximation scheme in a wide region of the parameters.
+The model, motivated by air and railway traffic, was proposed many decades ago by Kendall~\cite{Kendall1964} with the name of ``late arrivals problem'', but no complete solution has been found so far.